 7) Blueberries Can Help Maintain Brain Function And Improve Memory

-Blueberries are an excellent source of antioxidants, including anthocyanins, which have been linked to an improved memory and reduced risk of oxidative stress and memory loss.
-Blueberries are also a rich source of vitamins and minerals that may have benefits for brain health, including manganese, which has been linked to maintaining cognitive function and improving memory, and vitamin C, which has been linked to a reduced risk of age-related mental decline.
+Blueberries are an excellent source of antioxidants, such as anthocyanins, which have been linked to improved memory and reduced risk of oxidative stress and memory loss.
+Blueberries also provide many other essential vitamins and minerals which have been proven beneficial to brain health, such as manganese which has been found to maintain cognitive function while improving memory as well as vitamin C which may decrease age-related mental decline.

-Blueberries are a rich source of anthocyanins, potent antioxidants that have been linked to anti-diabetic effects in animal studies.
-Anthocyanins have been found to have several anti-diabetic effects in human studies, including improving insulin sensitivity, increasing insulin secretion, and reducing blood glucose levels.
+Blueberries are an abundant source of anthocyanins, powerful antioxidants that have been linked to anti-diabetic effects in animal studies.
+Human studies have also demonstrated numerous anti-diabetic benefits from anthocyanin consumption; including improving insulin sensitivity, increasing secretion of insulin, and decreasing blood glucose levels.

 9) May Help Fight Urinary Tract Infections